 14. Prior to occupation of any dwelling hereby approved, an external lighting strategy shall be submitted and agreed in writing by the local planning authority.
-The agreed strategy shall be implemented in accordance with the agreed details.
+The agreed strategy shall be implemented in accordance with the agreed details and maintained for the lifetime of the development.